-3: ACADEMIC REGULATIONS AND STANDING
+3: ACADEMIC REGULATIONS AND STANDINGS

-Academic Regulations exist to maintain the standards of the GDA program, and to ensure the candidates of the Program have the mandatory knowledge and experience to merit receiving the Diploma.

-Diplomas are awarded according to the requirements and processes set out in the Academic Regulations.
+Academic Regulations exist to maintain the standards of the Program, and to ensure the candidates of the Program have the mandatory knowledge and experience to merit receiving the Degree.
+Degrees are awarded according to the requirements and processes set out in the Academic Regulations.

-Every student is responsible for knowing and meeting or upholding the Academic Regulations of the GDA in order to progress through the Program and ultimately be eligible for the Diploma.
+Every student is responsible for knowing and meeting or upholding the Academic Regulations of the Program in order to progress through the Program and ultimately be eligible for the Degree.
 The Academic Regulations below are currently in effect.
 Regulations are consistently reviewed and may change from time to time.
 Any changes that take place during the academic year will be communicated to students; it remains the student's responsibility to be aware of any such changes.

-3.1 ACADEMIC REGULATIONS
+3.1 Academic Regulations

-Each candidate for the Diploma must successfully meet or achieve the Regulations below in order to be in Good Academic Standing and to progress through the GDA, and to be eligible for graduation from the Program.
-In a case where a student violates any one of the Regulations, that student is normally required to withdraw from the Program (see section 3.2 for further information).
+Each candidate for the Degree must successfully meet or achieve the Regulations below in order to be in Good Academic Standing, to progress through the Program, and to be eligible for graduation from the Program.
+In a case where a student violates any one of the Regulations, that student is normally required to withdraw from the Program (see section 3.2 (p.
+3) for further information).